milestonesys/mipsdk-samples-component/SurveillanceCloud/README.md

 2. Open the `SurveillanceCloudSample.sln` solution file with Visual Studio.

-3. The `SurveillanceCloudSampleService` project depends on classes from `VideoOS.Platform.dll` and `VideoOS.Platform.SDK.dll`.
-Unfortunately, IIS is not compatible with some of the extra files includes through the `VideoOS.Platform` NuGet packages and thus the project instead contains direct references as well as a post-build step for copying some dlls.
-These all rely on the MIP SDK being installed in the default location.
-If the MIP SDK is not installed or not in the default folder the references and post-build step needs to be updated to use the correct location.
+3. Rebuild the solution in order to ensure the latest NuGet packages has been downloaded.
+The solution depends on the MilestoneSystems.VideoOS.Platform.SDK which includes C++ DLLs.
+Some of these DLLs are not supported by IIS Express or IIS.
+Therefore the bin folder of the SurveillanceCloudSampleService has to be added to the path of environment variables.
+To do so, go to Start menu and type "Environment variables".
+Choose "Edit Environment variables", in the window which opens click on the button named "Environment Variables".
+In the System Variables find the "Path" variable and add the path of the bin folder.
+Once done, restart visual studio to ensure the path works.

 4. Set the `SurveillanceCloudSample` and `SurveillanceCloudSampleService` projects as startup projects.
 To do